rustamft/chimera-installer/README.md

-This is used to automate installation of Chimera Linux.
+This is used to automate installation of the [Chimera Linux](https://chimera-linux.org).

 ### The chosen disk is divided in 2 partitions:
 - boot (also contains EFI) - 1 Gb - unencrypted FAT32